An essential guide with best practices

 Deploy Office 365 in POC

-You have 50,000 employees but plan to deploy only 15,000 licenses in the first year as a POC in limited regions to check for bugs.
+You have 50,000 employees but only plan to deploy 15,000 licenses in the first year as a POC in limited regions to check for bugs.

 Microsoft offers a huge discount for buying all 50k upfront, but you’d be spending money on almost two-thirds of unused services while you’re still paying for Domino and Notes as well.